How business can close the expectations gap

 of business leaders believe their company has a responsibility to act on ESG issues

 Look around you.
 Evidence that businesses are responding to heightened interest in environmental, social and governance (ESG) issues is everywhere.
 Whether that’s eco-packaging, diversity commitments or the expanding number of companies targeting net-zero emissions.
 Is it enough?
 Is it too much all at once to be credible?
 No. Consumers want to see business play an even bigger role in accelerating progress on ESG concerns.
-Indeed, more than three quarters say they’ll reward companies for doing that, according to our 2021 Consumer Intelligence Series survey on ESG.
+Indeed, more than three quarters say they’ll reward companies for doing so, according to our 2021 Consumer Intelligence Series survey on ESG.
 We polled consumers, employees and executives in March and April 2021 and found that consumers and employees want business to proactively shape ESG best practices, not just react and adjust.

 We designed this survey to give you and your company a finer understanding of evolving consumer expectations around ESG.
 Our findings indicate that consumers have different perceptions than business leaders about where ESG investments are flowing, and they’re looking for information about ESG in different places than where businesses are currently reporting.
 For additional insight, we segmented executives by their responses and found that only 28% of executives stood out as “ESG Trendsetters.”
 These executives are advocates for businesses advancing ESG agendas with a strong consumer-focused mindset, and they’re closing the gap with consumer expectations.
 These are our top findings.